Stamps of the Kingdom of Italy

 cover

-Letter from Due Ville to Sandrigo
+Letter from Due Ville to Sandrigo, franked with 2c on 5 lire, dark shade

 Sassone 35